wwlib/graph-diagram/README.md

 # graph-diagram

 ### About
-graph-diagram is a TypeScript library version of apcjones Arrows project: [https://github.com/apcj/arrows](https://github.com/apcj/arrows)
+graph-diagram is a TypeScript library version of apcjones Arrows project: github.com/apcj/arrows

+In-browser examples of graph-diagram are at: [https://wwlib.github.io/graph-diagram/](https://wwlib.github.io/graph-diagram/)

 Note: This is a first-pass, straight port.
 Refactoring and optimization is next.